Eau Claire is known mostly for its music/art scene. But did you know it’s also a great place to visit for foodies?

 Shop: Just Local Food Cooperative

 If you love quality food and also want to support local farmers, be sure to visit Just Local Food Cooperative.
 The co-op staff is incredibly knowledgeable.
 They know their farmers and their food.
 Just Local offers everything from locally brewed spirits to locally produced meat, as well as local chocolates from Legacy Chocolates and hummus/pita chips from Water St. Deli.

-Breakfast: The Lakely
+Brunch: The Lakely (Weekends)